IoannisVisvikisDev/issue-tracker-api-demo/README.md

 Hello all

-This is a small demo of an issue-tracker REST APO with the following functionality
+This is a small demo of an issue-tracker REST API with the following functionality

 • Signup new user
 • Sign in user